vlaaad/vlaaad.github.io/_posts/2019-03-29-questionable-marks-in-clojure.markdown

 (filter :online? users)
 {% endhighlight %}

+This is problematic because if you have code like this, you also have these keywords as identifiers for data.
+Using keywords that way is affirmative, there are no questions here, only assertions of facts:

+{% highlight clojure %}
+(def system-user
+  {:login "system"
+   :online? true}) ;; meh
+{% endhighlight %}

-The problem here is that keywords are not really a predicates, they don't answer a question (in a sense of computing an answer), they are just getters, and actual answer already exists as a value.
-Also if you destructure such map, you will again end up in a situation where you have a boolean binding ending with `?`:
+Also, if you destructure map with such keys, you will again end up in a situation where you have a boolean binding ending with `?`:

 {% highlight clojure %}
 (let [{:keys [login online?]} user]